NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/lecture.md

 ### Biowulf

 As compared to CCAD, Biowulf is a much larger computer cluster available to all of NIH.
-Biowulf features a total of 100,000+ computing cores, 920 TB of memory, and over 30 PB of data storage.

 <img class="center" style="display: block;margin-left: auto; margin-right: auto;" src="lecture_assets/systems_overview.png">
 *from https://hpc.nih.gov/systems/*

 Like CCAD, Biowulf also operates under a fair use policy by which jobs are prioritized according to each user's recent usage volume, measured in CPU-hours.
-If cluster resources are in high demand, users with lower recent usage have their jobs prioritized over users with high recent usage.
+If cluster resources are in high demand, users with lower recent usage (measured in CPU-hours) have their jobs prioritized over users with high recent usage.
 Jobs are scheduled automatically using a workload management software called Slurm, analogous to the Sun Grid Engine noted for CCAD.

-Note that, like CCAD, there is a login node in addition to the cluster.
-This login node is what you are operating when you login to Biowulf, and ***it is shared among all users***.
-For this reason, scientific applications and other computation-intensive processes must be run via job submission to avoid affecting other users.
+Note that, like CCAD, there is a login node in on the cluster.
+This login node is what you are operating immediately when you login to Biowulf, and ***it is shared among all users***.
+For this reason, scientific applications and other computation-intensive processes must be run via job submission or others will be unable to use the cluster.

+Biowulf is one of the top 500 most powerful clusters in the world, featuring:
+- 100,000+ cores
+- 200,000+ CPUs
+- 4,000+ nodes
+- 900+ TB memory
+- 3+ PB local scratch (lscratch)
+- ~40 PB high performance storage
+- 5 PB object storage
+- 800+ GPUs (4,000,000+ CUDA cores)

-Biowulf offers many versions of over 1000 scientific applications, and maintains data from several public databases for user convenience such as reference genomes, NCBI nt Blast database, NCBI taxonomy database, ClinVar, gnomAD, etc. Biowulf also features many versions of both python and R with over 500 and 1600 packages installed, respectively.
+Biowulf offers many versions of over 1000 scientific applications, and maintains data from several public databases for user convenience such as reference genomes, NCBI nt Blast database, NCBI taxonomy database, ClinVar, gnomAD, etc. Biowulf also features many versions of both python and R with over 500 and 1600 packages installed, respectively, and supports containerization using Singularity.

 For information on using Biowulf, see the [Biowulf website](https://hpc.nih.gov/) which contains tons of great information.